-Montgomery County ties reopening decisions to vaccination levels
+As vaccination efforts expand, Montgomery ties reopening decisions to how many have gotten shots

 Officials said they would ease those restrictions — some of the toughest still in place in the region — effective 5 p.m.
 Tuesday.
-The county’s new rules allow gatherings of 50 people indoors and 100 people outdoors, and 50-percent capacity inside retail businesses.
+The county’s new rules allow gatherings of 50 people indoors and 100 people outdoors, and 50 percent capacity inside retail businesses.

 Maryland Gov. Larry Hogan (R) lifted indoor and outdoor capacity limits on most businesses more than a month ago, but Montgomery and Prince George’s counties were among the jurisdictions that kept stricter rules in place.